ProjectFalcon/FNC/test/README.md

 This directory contains the following sets of tests:

-- [functional](/test/functional) which test the functionality of ghostd and ghost-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of falcond and falcon-qt by interacting with them through the RPC and P2P interfaces.
-- [util](/test/util) which tests the ghost utilities, currently only ghost-tx.
+- [util](/test/util) which tests the falcon utilities, currently only falcon-tx.
 - [lint](/test/lint/) which perform various static analysis checks.

 The util tests are run as part of `make check` target.
 The functional